- We advise you to exercise normal safety precautions in Macau.

 Edificio Comercial China 2.0-5.0 Andares, Macau

 If you plan to enter mainland China from Macau, you should do so on your Australian passport.
-If you travel on other documents, we may not be able to provide you with consular assistance as China does not recognise dual nationality.
+If you travel on other documents, we may not be able to provide you with consular assistance.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.